DanteHealy/reader-to-leader/README.md

 #### Wireframes

 Initial
-I designed the wireframes using Balsamiq for the basic layout and structure.
+I designed the wireframes using [Balsamiq](../static/documents/ms3-book-review-wireframes.pdf) for the basic layout and structure.
--	Home page.
+-	Home page
 -	Book reviews
--	Add review page
 -	Register
 -	Login
+-	Manage genres
--	Add review
+-	Add review page
--	Manage categories
+-	Edit reviews

 Final
-The final mock ups were created using Canva to get a high fidelity view of how the final version and key elements might appear before commencing with the code.
+The final mock ups were created using [Canva](../static/documents/milestone-3-canva-mockup.pdf) to get a high fidelity view of how the final version and key elements might appear before starting to code the site.
 -	Homepage
+-	Book reviews
+-	Book card
 -	Register
 -	Login
--	Book reviews
--	Add review / Add genre
--	Book card

 #### Design Features

 Font
 I chose Barlow sans-serif for a clean look and feel like the body of a modern non-fiction or text book.

 Colour scheme selection:
 https://grasshopper.com/resources/tools/branding-color-quiz/